zouzhaonan/moa_tfea/README.md

         The chemical–disease associations were evaluated based on p-values calculated using the two-tailed Fisher’s exact probability test with the null hypothesis that the comparative gene expression patterns in response to a given C (chemical) and D (disease) (n1, n2, n3, and n4) were uniformly distributed.
 Chemical–disease pairs with smaller p-values were considered to be more firmly associated.

-# 4. Validation of predicted results.
+## 4. Validation of predicted results.

    * ```chem-tf_AUC.sh``` ```chem-tf-disease_AUC```

    1) Assessment of the correctness of
          a) predicted chemical–TF associations by ChIPEA using known chemical–protein interactions data obtained from KEGG DRUG as standard data.
          b) predicted chemical–disease associations by ChIPEA-based approach as well as the baseline (DEG-connected) method using chemical–disease associations obtained from CTD were used as standard data.

    2) Performance of ROC and PR curve
          a) Receiver operating characteristic (ROC) curve: a plot of true-positive rates as a function of false-positive rates;
          b) Precision-recall (PR) curve: a plot of precision (positive predictive value) as a function of recall (sensitivity).

          The evaluation was summarized using the area under the ROC curve (AUROC) score, where 1 is perfect classification and 0.5 is random classification, and the area under the PR curve (AUPR) score, where 1 is perfect inference and the ratio of positive examples in the standard data is random inference.

    3) Calculation of global AUROC and AUPR
          After 1), all predicted chemical–TF (or disease) associations were first arranged into a single m × n matrix of enrichment scores with correctness information, where m is the total number of chemicals and n is the number of TFs (or diseases).
 We then stored the maximum value of enrichment scores within each column (TF or disease) into a vector with n elements.
 We generated ROC and PR curves and summarized the results into global AUROC and AUPR scores as described in the Results section.

-chem-tf_AUC.sh
-chem-tf-disease_AUC
-Summary_4_TFEA.sh
-Comparison_of_databases.sh
+# Author
+Zhaonan Zou (Department of Drug Discovery Medicine, Kyoto University Graduate School of Medicine, JAPAN)